Cyclone Mark V Engine

 The Cyclone Mark V Engine is a steam engine in which the engine, steam generator, condenser and feed pump are integrated into a single compact unit.
-The company Cyclone Power Technologies of Pampano Beach, Florida was founded by inventor Harry Schoell to develop and market this engine.
+The company Cyclone Power Technologies of Pompano Beach, Florida was founded by inventor Harry Schoell to develop and market this engine.
 The Cyclone Mark V Engine is a six cylinder radial uniflow engine of two inch bore and two inch stroke.
 Pistons are single acting.
 The engine is claimed to produce 100 hp at 3,600 rpm using steam at 3,200 psi and 1,200 °F.

 Timeline

 Functional description

 The Cyclone Engine is built of three major components, the Steam Generator, Piston Block, and Condenser.
 The working fluid, deionized water, travels continuously through these three components.
 Beginning in the steam generator, moving into the pistons, then to the condenser, and finally pumped back into the steam generator.

 Steam generator

 Steam Generator has three basic components: a coil of water tubes, surrounded by a series of burner assemblies, and covered with an insulated shroud.
 Each burner assembly consists of an air blower, which blows pre-heated air into the combustion chamber, a fuel atomizer, and an igniter.
 The blower and atomizer are arranged so that the flame front is tangential to the water-tube coils.
 Cyclone Power Technologies claims this arrangement allows the heavier particles in the fuel to circle the outside of the chamber until they are completely burned up, allowing for much cleaner, complete combustion of fuel, and resulting in cleaner emissions.
 However, they have not performed any testing to verify this theory.

 The small size of the water tubes allows for much higher pressures than those of larger boilers, because of this, the water is not allowed to boil.
 Instead, it is allowed to reach supercritical temperature of up to 1,200 °F.